JunkyByte/final_hpc_and_cloud/CLOUD/README.md

 # Cloud Basic - Final Assignment
 # Cloud-Based File Storage System

-The `report.pdf` contains all the details for deployment.
+The `Donninelli_report.pdf` contains all the details for deployment.
 Please refer to it.

 I paste the `deployment` section here.